 God used the Apostle John to write the gospel of John so that, “… you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name” (Jn.
 20.31).
 That’s why we frequently encourage unbelievers to read the book of John.

 Here in 1 John, God inspired him to return to the issue of salvation.
-This time to help genuine believers have assurance of their salvation.
-God wants His children to be confident that we have eternal life!
+This time, to help genuine believers have assurance of their salvation.
+God wants His children to be confident that they have eternal life!

 And this is the testimony: that God has given us eternal life, and this life is in His Son.
 He who has the Son has life; he who does not have the Son of God does not have life.
 These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life, and that you may continue to believe in the name of the Son of God (5.11-13).